-ASIA EX JAPAN EQUITIES
+ASIA EX JAPAN & EM EQUITIES

 China continues to battle multiple structural headwinds.
 That said, various revelations this year in areas like Al and EVs have served as good reminders that China excels at innovation.
 Chinese productivity growth has been much stronger than any other major country over the years, and that is likely to remain the case going forward.
 In addition, there's been a thawing in the relationship between the Communist party and big business.
-Finally, the authorities have become increasingly focussed on boosting the economy, particularly housing, which stands in contrast to recent years when they were trying to cool it.
+Finally, with deflation a much bigger risk than inflation, there is lots of scope for the authorities to pursue more stimulative monetary and fiscal policy.
 In Asia ex Japan more broadly, we are drawn to the structural growth that India offers, as it's still at a very early stage of development, with lots of upside.
-Another attraction is Taiwan and all the exposure to semiconductors that comes with it.
+Another attraction is Taiwan and the exposure to semiconductors that comes with it.